STORY Shibuya Shopping Guide Take a journey through some of Shibuya's most fascinating outlets

 Shibuya Mark City

 If convenience is your main priority, head to Shibuya Mark City — a department store practically woven into the framework of Shibuya Station.
-With major international names like Birkenstock, Flying Tiger Copenhagen and Laura Ashley taking up real estate in here, with it's new lifestyle shop offering daily necessities, tablewares and clothings, alongside much loved local brands, you'll find plenty to fill your shopping bags with at Mark City.
+A popular discount shop Daiso takes up real estate in here, with it's new lifestyle shop offering daily necessities, tablewares and clothings, alongside much loved local brands, and you'll find plenty to fill your shopping bags with at Mark City.

 For something a little quirky and unique, Tokyu Hands is a mega lifestyle store just 5 minutes from Shibuya Station.
 This popular local outlet stocks everything from daily necessities and traditional style gifts to fascinatingly bizarre Japanese inventions.
 Even if you're not in the mood for shopping it's worth a visit, as it's a living museum dedicated to the nation's love of the weird and wonderful.

 Spilling out onto the busy walkway less than five minutes from Shibuya Crossing , it's almost impossible to miss Don Quijote, one of Japan's most ubiquitous lifestyle outlets.
 This multi-level megastore stocks everything imaginable, from luxury goods to groceries.
 A labyrinth of overstocked shelves, loud music and bustling bodies, it's not for the faint of heart, but it is nonetheless a one-of-a-kind Japanese shopping experience.